kaleidawave/ezno/checker/specification/specification.md

 map("string", Math.sin)
 ```

-- Argument of type "string" is not assignable to number
+- Argument of type "string" is not assignable to parameter of type number

 > Because `Math.sin` set T to number